oxo-crab/Writeup/DUCTF25/rw/rw_wp.md

 Alright let's try to put the arbitrary read and write to use.

-For reading we hvae to give `r [num]` as our input, and we only give till 4, after 4 it gives out of index error, maybe we can change that..
+For reading we have to give `r [num]` as our input, and we only give till 4, after 4 it gives out of index error, maybe we can change that..

 To find our python object while debugging, i start writing `0xdeadbeef` in the start, it will only overwrite `ob_refcnt` field which we dont really care about.
 Once thats done we can use `search -t qword 0xdeadbeef` command in pwndbg to get the address of our object